enabledhq/enabledhq.github.io/_posts/2017-11-24-future-of-brands.md

 Most corporations’ socially oriented activities would fall under Corporate Social Responsibility (CSR) category.
 These are mostly proactive, periodic initiatives that may have some brand building purposes attached.

+Examples: Commonwealth Bank sponsoring Cricket Australia, telco AT&T investing millions in education, The Body Shop partnering with a non-profit for their anti-bullying campaign.

 ## But sometimes they can be firefighting tactics

 This means reacting to bad press by launching initiatives that are insignificant compared to the scale of their whole business.